 Cuisinart has been manufacturing Food Processors for over 40 years, and in that time has made innumerable changes to their design.
 Read on to figure out which Cuisinart food processor you have and how to find parts to fit it.

 Cuisinart organizes their food processor models into ‘series’, and then, every few years, will debut a new version of a series.
 The series are determined by the capacity of the workbowl.
 For example, the 7 Series includes all DLC-7 models, of which there are a variety of versions (DLC-7E, DLC-7SP.
 DLC-7P, etc.), all of which have a 14 cup capacity workbowl.
-All versions of a series can use the same replacement parts.
 If you know which series you have, click on that series below to see the parts available for your machine.
 If you do not know which series you have, read on.

 Ways to identify your model series: